37 Filipino Foods to Try in 2025

 Much of the daily Filipino diet consists of soups and stews, and sinigang is a traditional favorite Filipino food, perfect for warming up on a chilly day.
 Sinigang is a category of sour stews that can be made with pork, fish, shrimp or beef and a variety of vegetables like taro, green beans, tomatoes, onions and more.

 The key ingredient in any sinigang recipe is a souring agent, usually sourced from fruits like tamarind, guava, santol or kamias.
-Depending on the main ingredients, sinigang may be called different names, like sinigang na hipon or sinigang na baboy.
+Depending on the main ingredients, this Filipino food may have different names, like sinigang na hipon or sinigang na baboy.

 via Canva